 Ice boots allow you to apply cold therapy to your horse’s limb without being tied to a cold hose.

 Icing plays an important role in recovery from both injury and strenuous exercise.
 Ideally, it should be used for twenty minutes (with repeated cycles if necessary) immediately post-exercise or injury to help reduce inflammation and manage pain.

 Recent research has shown that covering the horse’s limb during strenuous exercise (even when using the most ‘cooling’ boots) can cause damaging levels of heat to accumulate in the tendons.
 It is best to remove your horse’s boots as soon as you finish your session and apply some form of cooling.

 Some of the cold packs used in ice boots can also be used for heat therapy.
 Alternating between cold and warm therapy can be useful for some sports recovery.
 Warming can also be useful before exercise, particularly in cold weather, for injury prevention and comfort for arthritic horses.

 Therapy Boots - Magnetic & Other

 Magnetic therapy has long been used as a complementary therapy to aid circulation, recovery and mobility.
-In order for magnetic therapy to be effective, it should be placed over (or in close proximity) to the area in need of treatment.
+In order for magnetic boots and bands to be effective, they should be placed over (or in close proximity to) the area in need of treatment.
 Magnetic boots vary a great deal in price, ranging from an economical pastern wrap to more technical stable boots and hock boots.